rossoc/Scripta/README.md

-# Charta
+# Scripta

-Charta converts a directory of Markdown files to HTML files.
+Scripta converts a directory of Markdown files to HTML files.
 The source directory is ignored, so you can have a `readme.md` as this one and an `index.html`.
 It recurses in every sub-directory.